-11. Different species of the daisy flower of various colors covers 900 square meters.
+11. Different species of daisy flowers of various colors cover 900 square meters.

-12. Since ancient times, Esfahan was known for its famous roses, so there different species of rose's existent in this region.
+12. Since ancient times, Esfahan was known for its famous roses, so there are different species of roses existing in this region.

 14. Regarding the fluctuations of temperature, there is a hothouse with an area of 700 square meters for the wintertime.